 - Fry for about 10 minutes and ensure the omelet is well cooked to permit easy removal from either end.

-- Use a knife to remove your cooked tofu onto a plate and get ready to prepare the topping.
+- Use a knife similar to this Mini Katana to remove your cooked tofu onto a plate and get ready to prepare the topping.

 - Add peanut butter to the sauce ingredients and stir then spread on the omelet.